agda/agda/doc/user-manual/language/cubical.lagda.rst

   uaβ e x = transportRefl (e .fst x)

-Transporting along the path that we get from applying ``ua`` to an equivalence is the same as applying the equivalence.
-This is what makes it possible to use the univalence axiom computationally in Cubical Agda: we can package our equivalences as paths, do equality reasoning using these paths, and in the end transport along the path in order to compute with them.
+Transporting along the path that we get from applying ``ua`` to an equivalence is hence the same as applying the equivalence.
+This is what makes it possible to use the univalence axiom computationally in Cubical Agda: we can package up our equivalences as paths, do equality reasoning using these paths, and in the end transport along the paths in order to compute with them.

 For more results about Glue types and univalence see